OneIdentity/safeguard-api-tutorial/spp1-introduction/README.md

 action that denies an access request, whereas `POST` `service/core/v3/AccessRequests` is a `create` action.

-The Safeguard API is protected by TLS.
+The SPP API is protected by TLS.
 SPP ships with a built-in self-signed certificate that should be replaced with a legitimate TLS certificate that is trusted in your organization.

-Given a Safeguard API token, you can call the Safeguard API using any HTTP client.
-An example using cURL where the `$tok` contains a Safeguard API token and `-k` is specified to avoid complaints about a self-signed certificate:
+With an SPP API token, you can call the SPP API using any HTTP client.
+An example using cURL where the `$tok` contains an SPP API token and `-k` is specified to avoid complaints about a self-signed certificate:

 ```Bash